Vitamin C: benefits, dosage, contraindications

 Fatigue ✪✪✪✪✪

-EFSA acknowledges the contribution of vitamin C to the reduction of fatigue.
-Vitamin C plays a crucial role in various physiological functions such as tyrosine metabolism, synthesis of several neurotransmitters (norepinephrine, dopamine), and iron metabolism regulation.
-Its antioxidant role and importance in maintaining immunity are well established.
-A deficiency in vitamin C can lead to fatigue, personality changes, and decreased psychomotor performance, often going undiagnosed due to the non-specificity of symptoms.
-Vitamin C is therefore essential for combating fatigue and supporting many vital body functions.
+EFSA recognizes the contribution of vitamin C to the reduction of fatigue.
+Vitamin C plays a crucial role in various physiological functions such as tyrosine metabolism, the synthesis of several neurotransmitters (norepinephrine, dopamine), and the regulation of iron metabolism.
+Its role as an antioxidant and its importance in maintaining immunity are well established.
+A deficiency in vitamin C can lead to fatigue, personality changes, and a decrease in psychomotor performance, often without being diagnosed due to the non-specific nature of the symptoms.
+Vitamin C is therefore essential to fight fatigue and support many of the body's vital functions.

 Posologie